Social Distancing Calculator - Coronavirus

 Since coronavirus has become a major part of all of our lives, you should already be familiar with all the details about it.
 Nevertheless, let us recall some essential facts about coronavirus for the sake of clarity.

-The novel coronavirus disease 2019 (COVID-19) is a respiratory disease that was first detected in China in December 2019 and became pandemic on 11th March 2020.
-Its most likely origin is as a bat disease (like vampires), which was transmitted to another animal, and then to a human, and the rest is history.
+The novel (COVID-19) is a respiratory disease that was first detected in China in December 2019 and became pandemic on 11th March 2020.
+Its most likely (like vampires), which was transmitted to another animal, and then to a human, and the rest is history.
 The size of the infected population has grown exponentially, with a growth factor of about 1.

 COVID-19 seems to be spreading quickly among humans.
 We still don't know exactly how it spreads, but the potential ways of transmission are by:

-COVID-19 symptoms may appear 2 to 14 days after initial infection.
+COVID-19 2 to 14 days after initial infection.
 That's why people who believe that they have the disease should have some level of restricted movement for two weeks.
-The typical symptoms are initially flu-like and usually include:
+The are initially flu-like and usually include:

 - dry cough